zenvisjr/Content-Aware-Image-Resizer-with-Parallel-Seam-Carving/readme.md

 - The **energy matrix calculation** and **seam removal** are now distributed across available CPU cores to ensure faster image resizing.

 ---

-This should now make the OpenMP optimization clear after explaining the basic seam removal process, emphasizing how it improves the performance.